RetroDECK/ES-DE/USERGUIDE-DEV.md

 _This is the dialog shown if no game files were found.
 It lets you configure the ROM directory if you don't want to use the default one, and you can also generate the game systems directory structure.
 Note that the directory is the physical path, and that your operating system may present this as a localized path if you are using a language other than English._

+## Disabling game systems

+The way ES-DE works is that it will always try to load any system for which there are game files available, so to disable a system it needs to be hidden from ES-DE.
+This is easily accomplished by renaming the game directory to something that is not recognized, for example changing `~/ROMs/c64` to `~/ROMs/c64_DISABLED`.
+Another approach is to create a subdirectory named DISABLED (or whatever name you prefer that is not matching a supported system) in the ROMs directory and move the game folder there, such as `~/ROMs/DISABLED/c64`.
+This makes it easy to disable and re-enable game systems in ES-DE.
+Note that the gamelist and any game media files are retained while the system is disabled so this is an entirely safe thing to do.

 ## Using the Steam release of RetroArch

-On Windows it's no problem to use the Steam release of RetroArch although you may have to add the location manually to your Path environment variable.
+On Windows it's no problem to use the Steam release of RetroArch although you may have to add the installation location manually to your Path environment variable.
 By default the following locations will be searched:
 ```
 C:\Program Files (x86)\Steam\steamapps\common\RetroArch\retroarch.exe
 D:\Program Files (x86)\Steam\steamapps\common\RetroArch\retroarch.exe